Hawaii Arrest Records and Warrant Search

 eCrim

-eCrim is an online system provided by the Hawaii Criminal Justice Data Center that allows users to conduct the state of Hawaii criminal records searches.
+eCrim is an online system provided by the Hawaii Criminal Justice Data Center that allows users to conduct searches of the state of Hawaii’s criminal records.
 This platform makes it easier for individuals and organizations to access criminal history information and Hawaii arrest records.
 To use eCrim, you must create an account and pay the applicable fees.

 Hawaii Mugshots